Testicular Cancer Treatment in Tucson, AZ

 - Men with HIV

-- The doctor will examine the testicles by feeling around the area for lumps or swelling.
+- Dr. Burrows will examine the testicles by feeling around the area for lumps or swelling.

-- Blood will be taken in order for the doctor to examine your protein cells which then are examined separately to spot signs of testicular cancer.
+- Blood will be taken in order for the urologist to examine your protein cells which then are examined separately to spot signs of testicular cancer.

-- If the blood shows possible signs of testicular cancer, the doctor will administer an ultrasound where they take a very brief and painless scan of your testicles.
+- If the blood shows possible signs of testicular cancer, the urologist will administer an ultrasound where they take a very brief and painless scan of your testicles.

-At this point, you will be recommended to a urologist who specializes in the treatment of testicular cancer.
-The urologist will perform a biopsy of the testicle and if they find cancerous cells, doctors will recommend it be removed as soon as possible.
+At this point, you will be recommended to a urologist like Dr. Burrows who specializes in the treatment of testicular cancer.
+The urologist will perform a biopsy of the testicle and if they find cancerous cells, urologists will recommend it be removed as soon as possible.
 If, however, results are positive for a condition not related to testicular cancer, the urologist can place the testicle back inside of the scrotum.

-Depending on the type and stage of the cancer (among other factors), doctors can treat testicular cancer in a few different forms:
+Depending on the type and stage of the cancer (among other factors), urologists can treat testicular cancer in a few different forms:

 - Chemotherapy– This type of treatment uses swallowable pills or injection-based medicine to target the cancer.
 Usually, this treatment is provided through IV and fed through the veins.